Kitware/vtk-js/Documentation/content/docs/old_intro_vtk_es6.md

-title: (Old approach) Transpiling vtk.js manually
 ---
+title: (Old approach) Transpiling VTK.js manually
+---

+# (Old approach) Transpiling VTK.js manually

-This guide illustrates how to consume vtk.js by way of transpiling.
+This guide illustrates how to consume VTK.js by way of transpiling.
 Please note that this method is *discouraged*, and it is recommended instead to follow [the modern approach outlined in the introduction](./intro_vtk_as_es6_dependency.html).

 ## Which package to use